World Down Syndrome Day 2023

 Types of Down Syndrome

-Langford Down, who is regarded as the “father” of the syndrome, first published an exact description of a person with this illness in the late nineteenth century.
-Three distinct types of Down syndrome have been discovered by scientists:
+Langford Down, regarded as the “father” of the syndrome, first published an exact description of a person with this illness in the late nineteenth century.
+Scientists have discovered three distinct types of Down syndrome:

 1. Trisomy 21: This is a condition where an embryo has three chromosomes instead of two due to a nondisjunction error in cell division.

-1. Mosaicism: This happens when two different types of cells coexist, some of which have 46 and some of which have 47 chromosomes.
+1. Mosaicism: This happens when two different types of cells coexist, some of which have 46 and some have 47 chromosomes.
 The additional 21 chromosomes are found in those with 47.

 1. Translocation: This kind of translocation is comparatively less frequent.
 In this case, there are still 46 chromosomes, but an extra copy or part of the copy attaches to another chromosome.